tytydraco/yessleep/out/The_Cursed_Contest_Tapes_Part_2.md

 &#x200B;

 *It offers Gerard a hand up.
-He refuses to take it and stands on his own.*
+Trembling, he refuses to take it and stands on his own.
+Although his voice is still shaky, he manages to sound braver than expected for someone in this situation.*

 &#x200B;